jundalisay/spblist/content/en/research/keynes/general-theory/chapter-12f.md

 **These spirits spontaneously urge us to action rather than inaction**,* and not from the result of a weighted average of quantitative benefits multiplied by quantitative probabilities.

-> *Superphysics Note: Here, Keynes exposes his big misunderstanding of Descartes' animal spirits which he confuses for the propensities of the chakras.
+{{< n n="Here, Keynes exposes his big misunderstanding of Descartes' animal spirits which he confuses for the propensities of the chakras.
 Animal spirits or chi or prana are just energy which drives action.
 That action can be anything, as investing action, gardening action, eating action, etc. It is the chakras the impose what action that energy will course through.
 Optimism is generally a product of the higher chakras.
-But the optimism in negative actions, such as winning in gambling, successfully robbing a bank, or quietly stealing a car is from the lower chakras.
+But the optimism in negative actions, such as winning in gambling, successfully robbing a bank, or quietly stealing a car is from the lower chakras." >}}

 Enterprise only pretends to be mainly actuated by the statements in its own prospectus, however candid and sincere.